plowsof/monero-torrent/README.md

 ```

 running `./inotify.sh` in a screen session will delete old torrent files when a new Monero torrent is placed in the `./watch` folder.

+if your client supports adding an RSS feed, one is provided in the rss folder. todo: confirm working